d2207197/confect/README.rst

 override default values.
 Loading multiple files is possible, the latter one would replace old values.

-Be aware, you should access your configuration property values after load configuration file.
-If not, you might get wrong/old/default value.
+Be aware, you should access your configuration properties after load configuration files.
+If not, you might get wrong/default value.
+Therefore, we usually load configure file right after initilize the ``Conf``, and before loading all other modules that might access this ``Conf`` object.

+For instance, have the following code in ``your_package/core.py``, and ``from your_package.core import conf`` in other module.

 .. code:: python

+   import sys
    from confect import Conf
    conf = Conf()
-   conf.load_conf_file('path/to/conf.py')
+   if len(sys.argv) == 2:
+       conf.load_conf_file(sys.argv[1])
+   else:
+       conf.load_conf_file('default/path/to/conf.py')

 The default configuration file is in Python.
 That makes your configuration file programmable and unrestricted.
 In configuration file, import ``confect.c``